Suzanne P. Clark

 Suzanne P. Clark is an American business executive.
-She is currently the president and CEO of the U.S. Chamber of Commerce, the first woman to hold that office.
-She was previously the chief operating officer and senior executive vice president for the group.
-Prior to this she was president of National Journal Group (now Atlantic Media), and founded the Potomac Research Group.
+Since March 2021, she has been the president and CEO of the U.S. Chamber of Commerce, the first woman to hold that office.

+Clark was previously the chief operating officer and senior executive vice president at the Chamber.
+She became president in 2019 when Thomas J. Donohue resigned (but remained as CEO).
+Prior to the Chamber, she was president of National Journal Group (now Atlantic Media), and founded the Potomac Research Group.

-Clark sits on the corporate boards of TransUnion and AGCO, and the board of the Economic Club of Washington.
+Clark sits on the corporate boards of TransUnion and AGCO, and the board of The Economic Club of Washington, D.C.

 Education

 Clark earned her undergraduate and Masters of Business Administration degrees from Georgetown University.

 Career

 From 2007 to 2010, Clark was president of the National Journal Group, an arm of the Atlantic Media Company.

 In 2012, she acquired the Potomac Research Group before returning to the U.S. Chamber of Commerce in 2014.

 Clark was appointed to the boards of AGCO and Transunion in 2017.
 In 2020, The National Association of Corporate Directors named Clark an honoree of its Directorship 100, an annual list of the leading corporate directors.

-Clark serves as a board member of the Economic Club of Washington and the So Others Might Eat foundation.

-Clark is also the former president of the International Women's Forum's Washington chapter.
+Clark serves as a board member of The Economic Club of Washington, D.C. and the So Others Might Eat foundation.
+She is also the former president of the International Women's Forum's Washington chapter.